NazaGonella/nazagonella.github.io/posts/setting-up-a-simple-blog-my-handmade-static-site-generator/setting-up-a-simple-blog-my-handmade-static-site-generator.md

 I need something simple, but still good looking.
 Luckily you can link a `.css` file to the output of pandoc using the `--css` argument.
 The problem is I don't have much experience using css, so it is time to look for references.

 I really like [Fabien Sanglard's](https://fabiensanglard.net/) and [Steve Losh's](https://stevelosh.com/) websites.
 They are minimalistic, nice to look at, and easy to read.
 I appreciate how you can immediately see all the stuff the authors have been working on or pondering over the last couple of years as soon as you enter.
-With the help of inspect element and a couple of queries to ChatGPT, I ended up with a style I was happy with.[^1]
+With the help of inspect element and a couple of queries to ChatGPT, I ended up with a style I was happy with.

 There was now a need for a nice header: css and Markdown alone wouldn't suffice.
 Fortunately, pandoc allows for HTML to be written into the Markdown file, which it then passes to the final output unchanged.
 I can now define a simple header to include on all the pages and ensure a concise style, but to achieve that I would have to copy and paste the same header everytime I create a new page.
 It would be nice to have some sort of page template.